 Sometimes all we need is to return to a set of tried-and-true ‘rules’ that support us in feeling clearer, emotionally calmer, and more energized.

-But we also need to track these behaviors for a time to pull us back into healthier habits (find a Live on Purpose Challenge here)
+But we also need to track these behaviours for a time to pull us back into healthier habits (find a free Live on Purpose Challenge and habit tracker here)

 back to basics self-care list